 Applicants must provide accurate and complete information on all application documents.
 Intentional omission or falsification of information during the application process will result in the immediate rejection of the application.
-Application misrepresentation includes, but is not limited to: (1) false, omitted, or misleading information on the application, medical or immunization forms, financial aid disclosures, or during the personal interview, (2) fake, forged, or altered transcripts, standardized test scores, or letters of recommendation.
+Application misrepresentation includes, but is not limited to: (1) false, omitted, or misleading information on the application, medical or immunization forms or financial aid disclosures, (2) fake, forged, or altered transcripts, standardized test scores, or letters of recommendation.